wlh18/html-css-1/README.md

 ### Meta Tags

-Meta tags are a place to provide information about your site that can be used by search engines and other software.
+Meta tags are used to provide information about a site that can be used by search engines and other software.
 Web crawlers and search engines use the metadata contained within meta tags to evaluate, rank, and sort through websites.
 Good usage of metatags can help optimize a site's ranking in search results.

->Note: Meta tags need to be placed inside the `<head>` tag of your file.
+>Note: Meta tags need to be placed inside the `<head>` tag of the file.

 ```html
 <head>